 This package provides methods to create read and write (cell-index) maps from Affymetrix CDF files.
-These can be used to store the cell data in an optimal order so that when data is read in contiguous blocks, which is faster.
+These can be used to store the cell data in an optimal order so that when data is read it is read in contiguous blocks, which is faster.